Melissa Hastings: Season 1

 In "Know Your Frenemies", Melissa and Ian return from their honeymoon.
 The episode opens in the midst of the night with the two of them whispering about a secret.
 A few days afterwards, Melissa returns from shopping, and drops a bag.
 Spencer picks it up, discovering an ovulation test.
 Melissa confesses to sister that she is trying to start a family.
 Ian overhears and seems a bit unhappy, stating they "planned to keep it a secret."
 Melissa assures her husband that Spencer is capable of withholding information.
 Thomas replies, "I know she can", alluding to the fact that Melissa is still in the dark about the kiss that occurred between her husband and sister.

 During a later episode, Melissa announces a pregnancy.
-Her relationship with Spencer takes a turn for the worst when Spencer comes out with her beliefs about Ian's guilt, although Ian doesn't outwardly display anger in front of the Hastings clan.
+Her relationship with Spencer takes a turn for the worse when Spencer comes out with her beliefs about Ian's guilt, although Ian doesn't outwardly display anger in front of the Hastings clan.
 Melissa accuses her sister of being selfish, whilst Spencer argues that not every deed Melissa does takes Spencer's best interests into account.
 Spencer eventually brings up as proof of Ian's culpability the fact that Thomas stayed at the Hilton Resort, the very same location Ali was staying at just before she disappeared.
 Melissa clarifies to Spencer that she stayed at the resort with Ian when she was getting a secret abortion.
 She further explains the abortion never took place, as she miscarried.
 Melissa adds that losing a child made the follow-up pregnancy much more pivotal.
 Spencer is simply stunned at her affirmations.

 When Melissa, Ian, and Spencer are chatting with Mrs. Ackard at the Rosewood Founder's Festival during "Monsters in the End", the Hilton Resort is brought up by Ackard, and based on Melissa's response, it seems that her and Ian stayed in separate rooms while being there.
 Spencer finds the situation incredibly suspicious, since she brought up the fact that Ian lingered the Hilton after being annoyed towards the attention paid to her as a person of interest.